 This tutorial covers using a Wemos D1 mini, for a NodeMCU, View This Page

 What you’ll need:

-To connect it, be sure to first strip the outer rubber coating on the connector.
+To connect it, be sure to first strip the outer rubber coating on the exposed side of the connector.
 Take care not to damage the small wires within.
 Once you’ve done that, strip each of the 5 wires to allow for soldering.

 To make the connector usable in other applications, I added female jumpers to the ends of each of the 5 wires. once you’ve prepared the wires, connect the yellow, green, and black wires as shown below: